iem-projects/pd-acre/ds/readme.rst

 :Author: Winfried Ritsch
 :Contact: ritsch _at_ algo.mur.at, ritsch _at_ iem.at
 :Copyright: winfried ritsch - IEM / algorythmics 2012+
-:Version: 1.1a
+:Version: 1.1b

 .. _`../docu/acre_title.rst`:  ../docu/acre_title.rst

 A simple data storage library to store different sets of parameters as messages in files for defined *domains*.
 The main target is a simple session management as data storage, within a Puredata project.
-Added also a remote functionality over OSC or other channels
+Added also a remote functionality, to control patches over OSC or other channels with Version 1.1

 Dependencies
 ------------